 Veterinarians are the primary providers of healthcare services to companion, zoo and sporting animals, and livestock.
 Most work in private practices, typically caring for small animals such as dogs, cats, and birds.
 Find out exactly what you need to do to become a vet, including education and licensing requirements, but first, see what characteristics will help make you successful in this occupation.

 Do You Have What It Takes to Be a Veterinarian?

 To work in this occupation, you must have a strong aptitude for science, since your training will consist mostly of coursework in this subject.
-If science isn't your strength, you can still find a career working with animals if that is what you desire, but it will have to be in another occupation.
+If science isn't your strength, you can still find a career working with animals in another occupation.